 Student participation in CDEP is at the discretion of the participating institution of higher education, subject to capacity constraints and state appropriation.

 * CDEP funded students take their first course free of charge or for a nominal fee.
 Subsequent course fees are set by the institution.
 Please contact your local public campus to find out what dual enrollment opportunities and funding is available.

 State-funded dual enrollment was first established in Massachusetts in 1993 and supported 12,000 participating students between 1994 and 2001.
 After a hiatus due to a shortage of state funding, the program was restored in 2008 and, as of July 2009, became known as the Commonwealth Dual Enrollment Program.
-In June 2014, it was renamed the Commonwealth Dual Enrollment Partnership.
-The program is managed and supported by the Massachusetts Department of Higher Education, as the fiscal agent, and the Massachusetts Department of Elementary and Secondary Education.
+In June 2014, it was renamed the Commonwealth Dual Enrollment Partnership and in FY15 the program had 1,627 enrollments.
+It is managed and supported by the Massachusetts Department of Higher Education, as the fiscal agent, and the Massachusetts Department of Elementary and Secondary Education.